MrBacanudo/SkulHardModeMods/README.md

 ## Automatic Installation

 1. Download the [Downloader Executable](https://github.com/MrBacanudo/SkulHardModeMods/releases/download/HardModeModPack-v0.0.4/SkulModDownloader.exe)
+   * ⚠️ **Some anti-viruses will incorrectly report this as malware!** ⚠️ If having any issues, try the alternative installation methods below.
 2. Unblock the executable, telling Windows you trust me
    * If you don't, Windows may prevent you from installing the mod
 3. Double click the executable